Envirometrix/PredictiveSoilMapping/02-Software.md

 sudo rm rstudio-1.1.447-amd64.deb
 ```

-Again, RStudio is constantly updated so you might have to obtain the most recent rstudio version and distribution.
+Again, RStudio is constantly updated so you might have to obtain the most recent RStudio version and distribution.
 To learn more about doing first steps in R and RStudio and to learn to improve your scripting skills more efficiently, consider studying the following tutorials:

 * Grolemund, G., (2014) [**Hands-On Programming with R**](https://rstudio-education.github.io/hopr/).
 O’Reilly, 236 pages.